Mahathir's Bersatu party quits ruling Pakatan Harapan coalition; 11 MPs quit PKR

 On Monday, Mr Azmin led 10 other MPs to quit the party and PH.

-The ten included Housing and Local Government Minister Zuraida Kamaruddin, Foreign Affairs Minister Saifuddin Abdullah and Works Minister Baru Bian.
+The 10 included Housing and Local Government Minister Zuraida Kamaruddin, Foreign Affairs Minister Saifuddin Abdullah and Works Minister Baru Bian.

 “We, PKR MPs, declare that we are leaving PKR and PH coalition to form an independent bloc in the Parliament,” the statement read.